-JS: As a female business owner in a predominately male dominated field such as photography I have experienced my share of bad wordism.
+JS: As a female business owner in a predominately male dominated field such as photography I have experienced my share of sexism.
 I could be wrong but I don’t think a majority of male photographers are keenly aware of their appearance for a given job.
 It has been my experience that they dress for comfort and function and that, in no way reflects on their perceived abilities.
 If I dressed similarly for the majority of my jobs, I know I would not be well received.
-I also seriously doubt that male photographers have to deal with whether or not their attire is too bad wordy, short, or tight.
+I also seriously doubt that male photographers have to deal with whether or not their attire is too sexy, short, or tight.
 It isn’t just about appearance though.
 Just like in any other area men are more highly regarded as being in control and aren’t questioned about their abilities.
 Since I‘ve started my business I have literally seen the shock register on faces of clients or people whom I’ve photographed, when they see for themselves that the shot was great.
 I don’t ever think I’ve experienced a male photographer stop a shot to tell his female subject, you need to reapply your lip gloss.
 In wedding and portrait photography this may happen quite often but in event, where I spend the majority of my time, I have not seen this scenario.

 JESSICASIMIEN.COM: Have you had to develop any qualities to help your business become more successful?